Moscow: Sports

-Moscow hosts the annual Kremlin Cup, a popular tennis tournament on both the WTA and ATP tours.
-It is one of the ten Tier-I events on the women's tour and a host of Russian players feature every year.
+Moscow hosts the annual Kremlin Cup, a tennis tournament on both the Women's Tennis Association (WTA) and the Association of Tennis Professionals (ATP) tours.
+This tournament is one of ten Tier-I events on the women's tour, and Russian players participate every year.

-SC Olimpiyskiy hosted the Eurovision Song Contest 2009, the first and so far the only Eurovision Song Contest arranged in Russia.
+The SC Olimpiyskiy arena hosted the Eurovision Song Contest 2009, the first and to date the only Eurovision Song Contest held in Russia.

 Slava Moscow is a professional rugby club, competing in the national Professional Rugby League.
-Former rugby league heavyweights RC Lokomotiv have entered the same league as of 2011.
-The Luzhniki Stadium also hosted the 2013 Rugby World Cup Sevens.
+Former champions RC Lokomotiv joined this league in 2011.
+The Luzhniki Stadium hosted the 2013 Rugby World Cup Sevens.

-In bandy, one of the most successful clubs in the world is 20 times Russian League champions Dynamo Moscow.
-They have also won the World Cup thrice and European Cup six times.
+In bandy (a ball game on ice), an internationally successful club is the 22-time Russian League champion Dynamo Moscow.
+It has also won the World Cup three times and the European Cup six times.

-MFK Dinamo Moskva is one of the major futsal clubs in Europe, having won the Futsal Champions League title once.
+Moscow's MFK Dinamo Moskva club is important in European futsal (football variant), having once won the Futsal Champions League title.

-When Russia was selected to host the 2018 FIFA World Cup, the Luzhniki Stadium got an increased capacity, by almost 10,000 new seats, in addition to a further two stadiums that have been built: the Dynamo Stadium, and the Spartak Stadium, although the first one later was dismissed from having World Cup matches.
+When Russia was selected to host the 2018 FIFA World Cup, the Luzhniki Stadium's capacity was increased by almost 10,000 seats; in addition, two new stadiums were built: the Dynamo Stadium and the Spartak Stadium (although Dynamo was later excluded from hosting World Cup matches).